pointsgame/oppai-rs/README.md

 * Think on enemy's move.
 * Forbid typical losing ladders.
 * Fractional komi support.
-* Split trajectories by groups for Minimax (see [link](https://www.icsi.berkeley.edu/ftp/global/pub/techreports/1996/tr-96-030.pdf)).
+* Split trajectories by groups for Minimax and solve them independently.

 License
 ====

 This project is licensed under AGPL version 3 or (at your option) any later version.
 See LICENSE.txt for details.

-Copyright (C) 2015 Kurnevsky Evgeny, Vasya Novikov
+Copyright (C) 2015-2021 Kurnevsky Evgeny, Vasya Novikov